Claude Code vs Cursor vs Windsurf: Which AI Coding Tool Is Worth Your Money in 2026?

 • Claude Code: Claude models only (Sonnet 4, Opus 4).
 Deep integration means you get the best possible Claude experience, but no GPT or Gemini option.

-• Cursor: Model-agnostic.
-Use Claude, GPT-4o, Gemini, or even local models.
+• Cursor: Model-agnostic, and now even more so.
+Use Claude, GPT-4o, Gemini, or local models — plus Composer 2, Cursor's own proprietary coding model that offers better cost-efficiency.
+Cursor 3 lets you submit requests to multiple LLMs simultaneously and compare outputs side-by-side.
 This flexibility is a major advantage for teams with model preferences.

 • Windsurf: Multiple models including their own SWE-1, plus Claude, GPT-5, and others.
 Credit costs vary by model.